jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 **Requirements for product certification accreditation body**

 ### 262 Requirements for product certification accreditation body
-(1) The chief executive must, by notice in the Gazette, specify— (a) the minimum frequency of audits that the product certification accreditation body must conduct on accredited product certification bodies; and
+(1) The chief executive must, by notice, specify—
+  (a) the minimum frequency of audits that the product certification accreditation body must conduct on accredited product certification bodies; and
   (b) any other matters that the chief executive considers necessary or appropriate.
-(2) The chief executive may, by notice in the Gazette, specify certifications of building methods or products provided by persons outside New Zealand that are to be treated as product certifications for the purposes of this subpart.
+(2) The chief executive may, by notice, specify certifications of building methods or products provided by persons outside New Zealand that are to be treated as product certifications for the purposes of this subpart.
 (3) Subsection (2) applies only if the chief executive is satisfied that the building methods and products concerned meet the prescribed criteria and standards for certification.
+(4) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 **Audit fees**